febriy/Songs-and-Poems/Sapphire.md

 # Sapphire

 ## Current Status
-[BOX 1: I think this might work]
+[BOX 1: I think this might work]\
-Singing with the girl clad in blue
+Singing with the girl clad in blue\
-Duet that made my heart ring
+Duet that made my heart ring\
-something shining
+something shining\
-...sometime in September
+...sometime in September\
-(well..)
+(well..)\
-I guess this isn't a mistake
+I guess this isn't a mistake\
-What a great couple we'll make
+What a great couple we'll make\
-(I thought)
+(I thought)\
 Maybe!
-Maybe you're my sapphire
+Maybe you're my sapphire\

-[BOX 2: I become sure]
+[BOX 2: I become sure]\
-Sitting by the deep blue ocean barefoot on the field of sand see, our hands
+Sitting by the deep blue ocean\
+barefoot on the field of sand \
+see, our hands \
-...knitted by red fire
+...knitted by red fire\
-Singing songs of devotion
+Singing songs of devotion\
-This is my confession
+This is my confession\
-(I say)
+(I say)\
 Yes!
-You are my Sapphire
+You are my Sapphire\

-[BOX 3: would you be my sapphire?]
+[BOX 3: would you be my sapphire?]\
-The day that I most desire
+The day that I most desire\
-I've waited for this all my life
+I've waited for this all my life\
-Oh my dear darling  (wife)
+Oh my dear darling  (wife)\
-...You're the one I admire
+...You're the one I admire\
-Hear me out, this one thing true
+Hear me out, this one thing true\
-I love you so,I really do
+I love you so,I really do\
-(Tell me)
+(Tell me)\
 Darling!
-Would you be my sapphire?
+Would you be my sapphire?\

-[Bridge]
+[Bridge]\
-So please smile... my Sapphire....
+So please smile... my Sapphire....\
-We'll walk down the aile..... my Sapphire!
+We'll walk down the aile..... my Sapphire!\

 ## Link to recording

 ## Motivation
-I've decided that this will be a song of 'an excited declaration' - Inspired by Treasure, I wanna hold your hand, flashlight, .
+I've decided that this will be a song of 'an excited declaration' - Inspired by Treasure, I wanna hold your hand, flashlight.

 This song is titled Sapphire.
 This is about how my darling is like a precious gemstone which entices me, that I want to own for myself.

 ## Features/ Notes